 Bunting is allowed and encouraged to be taught at this level.

 A regulation game shall consist of six innings.
-In case of darkness, rain or other weather condition terminating a game prematurely, a game of record will constitute four innings, or, if the home team has scored more runs in 3 ½ innings than the visiting team has scored in four complete innings (official Babe Ruth Rule).
+In case of darkness, rain or other weather condition terminating a game prematurely, a game of record will constitute four innings, or, if the home team has scored more runs in 3 ½ innings than the visiting team has scored in four complete innings.
 A game shall become a regulation game when the home team scores one or more runs in the bottom of the fourth inning to tie the score or to go ahead.
 The minimum defensive inning Local Rule [6.01 (a) (2), above] is inapplicable to games terminated prematurely.
 A game terminated before it is a regulation game is "NO GAME".

 If one team is ahead by 15 runs or more at the end of five innings (4 ½ innings for the home team, 5 innings for the visiting team), the game will end with the winning team getting credit for the win.
 The losing team must have had five complete at bats.
 Under no circumstances shall the game continue to be played.